 The sessions were acrimonious and intense.
 The panel called mainly First Cavalry Regiment officers and soldiers, while Chivington countered with members of the Third.
 The former described the savage conduct of the soldiers, while the latter stood by Chivington's original report.
 In his examination of witnesses, Chivington tried to impugn the characters and motives of Wynkoop, Cramer, and Soule, even implying that Soule was an unreliable drunk who had ordered his men to mutilate the dead and to arrange the body of a dead Indian woman to make it appear as if she had been hanged.
 The most poignant testimony was that given by James Beckwourth (spelled "Beckwith" in the transcript), an African American trapper and trader of long experience whom Chivington had ordered to help guide his troops to Sand Creek.
 Beckwith said that he had met with Cheyenne leader Leg in the Water and others about six weeks after the massacre and tried to convince them to give up the revenge attacks since they were badly outnumbered.
 "We know it," the Indians had responded, "But what do we want to live for?"
-They then explained, "The white man has taken brought Black Kettle and the other leaders to see Evans, not since Evans was the territory's superintendent of Indian Affairs.
+They then explained, "The white man has taken our country, killed all of our game; was not satisfied with that, but killed our wives and children.
+Now no peace.
+We want to go and meet our families in the spirit land.
+We loved the whites until we found out they lied to us, and robbed us of what we had.
+We have raised the battle-axe until death."

-Wynkoop testified that he had
+Wynkoop testified that he